immcantation/immcantation/docs/docker/10X_walkthrough.rst

 For a full listing of script options, see the `10X Genomics V(D)J annotation pipeline <https://immcantation.readthedocs.io/en/stable/docker/pipelines.html#x-genomics-v-d-j-annotation-pipeline>`__.
 It is also important to note that this pipeline uses the standard `IMGT <http://www.imgt.org/>`__ reference database of human alleles.
 To infer novel alleles and subject-specific genotypes, which would result in more accurate assignments, see `TIgGER <https://tigger.readthedocs.io/en/stable/vignettes/Tigger-Vignette/>`__.

 .. _x-clones:

 Define clonal groups manually
 -------------------------------------------------------------------------------------------
 Clonal groups are B cells that descend from a common naive B cell ancestor.
-To group sequences into inferred clonal groups, we cluster BCR sequences that have the same heavy chain V and J segments and same junction length.
+To group sequences into inferred clonal groups, we cluster BCR sequences that have the same heavy chain V and J genes and same junction length.
 We next cluster sequences with similar junction regions, using either a `defined sequence distance cutoff <https://changeo.readthedocs.io/en/stable/examples/cloning.html>`__, or an `adaptive threshold <https://scoper.readthedocs.io/en/stable/>`__.
-When available, we can also split clonal groups that have `differing light chain V and J segments. <https://changeo.readthedocs.io/en/stable/examples/10x.html>`__
+When available, we can also split clonal groups that have `differing light chain V and J genes. <https://changeo.readthedocs.io/en/stable/examples/10x.html>`__

 In the previous section, we used a predefined clonal clustering threshold of ``0.1`` using the ``-x`` option in the ``changeo-10x`` script.
 *This is not appropriate for all datasets.* The current best practice is to find the appropriate threshold for a given dataset, which can be done automatically in the ``changeo-10x`` script by specifying ``-x auto``.